 The Akin Gump customs practice comprises not only practiced lawyers but also economists and policy experts who have wide-ranging experience with government agencies and trade laws.
-These professionals, located in offices across the United States as well as in Beijing and Abu Dhabi, enjoy a deserved reputation as members of a stellar practice within a global law firm with robust bipartisan relationships in all branches of government and key U.S. agencies.
-Our lawyers regularly appear before Customs, the U.S. Court of International Trade and other federal courts on customs and import controls issues and also engage with numerous other federal agencies, such as the departments of Agriculture and Commerce, the Environmental Protection Agency and the Transportation Security Administration.
+These professionals, located in offices across the United States as well as in Beijing, Geneva, Singapore and Abu Dhabi, enjoy a deserved reputation as members of a stellar practice within a global law firm with robust bipartisan relationships in all branches of government and key U.S. agencies.
+Our lawyers regularly appear before CBP, the U.S. Court of International Trade and other federal courts on customs and import controls issues and also engage with numerous other federal agencies, such as the departments of Agriculture and Commerce, the Environmental Protection Agency and the Transportation Security Administration.

 In addition, our clients reap the benefits of Akin Gump’s multidisciplinary approach that brings together the insights of attorneys in key practices, including trade, corporate, public law and policy, tax and white collar defense.
 We represent clients, ranging from Fortune 100 corporations to small entrepreneurial firms, who engage in such diverse fields as:

 - Customs brokerage, express delivery, freight forwarding, logistics and sea and rail transportation